Gallaudet Eleven

-The Gallaudet Eleven were a group of eleven deaf men recruited in the late 1950s and 1960s to participate in a joint research program led by NASA and the U.S. Naval School of Aviation Medicine to study the effects of prolonged weightlessness on the human body.
+The Gallaudet Eleven were a group of eleven deaf men recruited in the late 1950s and 1960s to participate in a joint research program led by NASA and the U.S. Naval School of Aviation Medicine (later changed to Aerospace Medical Association) to study the effects of prolonged weightlessness on the human body.
 They were selected for participation in the study because damage they had sustained to the vestibular systems of their inner ears had granted them immunity to motion sickness, making them uniquely resilient to certain physical studies that would have made other test subjects nauseous.

 History

 In the 1960s, the Gallaudet Eleven were recruited from Gallaudet College (now Gallaudet University) for a study on how spaceflight might affect the human body, conducted in Pensacola, Florida by NASA and the U.S. Naval School of Aviation Medicine (NSAM).
 The study was directed by Captain Ashton Graybiel, a cardiologist who had previously led similar studies for NASA and NSAM.

-The men selected were Harold Domich, Robert Greemun, Barron Gulak, Raymond Harper, Jerald Jordan, Harry Larson, David Myers, Donald Peterson, Raymond Piper, Alvin Steele, and John Zakutney.
-During the decade of studies, Robert Greemun wrote many letters to his family, which provided a vivid written record of the Gallaudet Eleven's experiences as test subjects.
+The men selected were Harold Domich, Robert Greenmun, Barron Gulak, Raymond Harper, Jerald Jordan, Harry Larson, David Myers, Donald Peterson, Raymond Piper, Alvin Steele, and John Zakutney.
+During the decade of studies, Robert Greenmun wrote many letters to his family, which provided a vivid written record of the Gallaudet Eleven's experiences as test subjects.
 These letters have been donated to Gallaudet University for exhibition use by the Drs.
 John S. and Betty J. Schuchman Deaf Documentary Center and preservation in Gallaudet University's Deaf Collections and Archives.